 Friedrich Nietzsche

-Lived experience, as a concept in qualitative and interpretative psychological research, is well-documented and recognized as a relevant therapeutic modality for various neurotypes, in particular neurodivergent individuals.
-Lived experience can straddle marginalization, trauma and health struggles in one’s personal journey and social relationships, heightening our intuitive understanding of mental health conditions.
-The ability to relate to these experiences within a therapist-client relationship builds empathy, rapport and growth.
-Insights gained through lived experience, in addition to evidence-based and clinical interventions, contribute to a compelling healing journey.
+Lived experience, as a concept in qualitative and interpretative psychological research, is well-documented and recognised as a relevant therapeutic modality for various neurotypes.
+Lived experience can straddle marginalisation, trauma and health struggles in our personal journeys and relationships, heightening intuitive understanding of our daily survival, adaptation and identity.

 Our areas of counselling support: